brownk96/french_101/source/placeToVisit.rst

 ------------------------------

-* The Eiffel Tower, Paris - The Eiffel Tower, built in 1887 - 1889 by Gustave Eiffel, is one of the most well known monuement in France.
+* The Eiffel Tower, Paris - The Eiffel Tower, built in 1887 - 1889 by Gustave Eiffel, is one of the most well-known monument in France.
 The tallest structure in Paris, and the second tallest in France, the Eiffel Tower offers an amazing view from the third level, which can be accessed either by stairs or elevator.